utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 <img src = "../images/QGC.png">

 First, open QGC and click the logo on the top left to enter the vehicle setup page.
-Update the firmware to the latest version as instructed on the screen, and make sure the airframe is selected as **"Generic Quadcopter"**.
+Update the firmware to the latest version as instructed on the screen, and make sure the airframe is selected as **"Lumenier 5 inch (the one that is below the generic quadcopter)"**.
 Every time you plug in the Pixhawk using the micro USB cable, QGC should auto-detect it and connect automatically.

 If you go to vehicle setup after the firmware update, you will see a list of items to do on the left of the screen.
 Please check in sequence and configure everything accordingly.
 The key settings are: